 Simple ideas like the one above are what it's all about.
 This took me all of three minutes to put together with a jar I already had and a gift bag tag on the top to make it festive.
 I wrote the note on a post-it, and the kids laughed about this one for days.
 They actually will still bring it up now that December is almost here.

 Around the holidays, we have easy decorating supplies like tissue paper, ribbons, and wrapping paper.
 Use the supplies you already have on hand before going out to buy things that you'll only use once.

-This magic trick with Skittles is super fun and easy and pretty foolproof.
-By pouring the warm water in the plate, the skittles will start to dissolve and form a fun rainbow-looking pattern.
+This magic trick with Skittles is super fun and easy, and pretty foolproof.
+By pouring the warm water into the plate, the skittles will start to dissolve and form a fun rainbow-looking pattern.
 Plus, if your elf leaves the rest of the skittles, the kids will be excited to eat those as well.

 A Few More Ideas